Home Cruise lines Celebrity Cruises Indian Ocean Celebrity Millennium Singapore Wednesday, November 12, 2025

 Port Klang

-Port Kelang, also known as Port Klang, is Malaysia's principal port and one of the busiest ports in Southeast Asia.
-Thanks to its location, on the west coast of Peninsular Malaysia, it serves as a major gateway for international trade.
-It connects trade routes between the Far East, Europe, and the Americas.
-The port was officially opened in 1901 to cater to the booming tin mining industry in the region.
-Originally its name was Port Swettenham in honor of Sir Frank Swettenham, the first British Resident of the Federated Malay States.
+Port Kelang, also known as Port Klang, is the main port of Malaysia and one of the busiest ports in Southeast Asia.
+Thanks to its location, on the west coast of Peninsular Malaysia, it plays a fundamental role as an important gateway for international trade.
+It connects trade routes between the Far East, Europe and the Americas.

 Penang